OPS-E2E-PPE/VBA-Docs/api/Project.PjDataTemplate.md

 ---
-title: PjDataTemplate Enumeration (Project) ms.prod: project-server
+title: PjDataTemplate enumeration (Project) ms.service: project-server
 api_name:
 - Project.PjDataTemplate
 ms.assetid: 0ef4e65d-54ef-b2e4-a21d-e0cfc875d29a
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# PjDataTemplate Enumeration (Project)
+# PjDataTemplate enumeration (Project)

 Contains constants that specify the operation to be performed on a box data template for a Network Diagram view.